This article may be of interest to anyone planning a visit to Sicily – either by land, by sea, or by both.

 On our way out of town, my husband also stopped off at the WWII war graves to pay his respects.
 The cemetery was extremely well kept and seemed to attract several visitors.
 In the very full visitor book, my husband was the 3rd that day.

 After a long day of sightseeing, we drove back to Marzamemi.

 As soon as we hit the town, we found ourselves surrounded by thousands of people and massive traffic jams due to Easter Monday.
 It took us quite a while to get past the town and into the marina but we were all enlightened to the busyness of Marzamemi!

 When we first arrived we walked along a road and thought the area was abandoned.
 We wondered why George told us to moor up at this particular marina.
 Everything was closed up but little did we know, we didn’t walk far enough to hit the actual town!

 The town of Marzamemi is small but beautiful.
-It’s a great place to stop off and enjoy and excellent lunch or dinner.
+It’s a great place to stop off and enjoy an excellent lunch or dinner.
 Most of the restaurants are quite pricey but the ancient buildings and exquisite food are worth the price.
-I enjoyed the best stuffed squid and pistachio pasta I’ve ever had.
-I imagine that it would be a great place to go for a romantic dinner – you’ll have the sea, the historical buildings, candlelight and the most amazing food ever.
+I enjoyed the best-stuffed squid and pistachio pasta I’ve ever had.
+I imagine that it would be a great place to go for a romantic dinner – you’ll have the sea, the historic buildings, candlelight, and the most amazing food ever.

 Great food wasn’t the highlight of our stay in Marzamemi…